 Is the current Covid-19 pandemic a catalyst for mass movement out of urban areas?
 Short answer: It depends.
 Will it have a great effect on Madison?
-Short Answer: Not likely.
+Short Answer: It already has.

 Many pundits and the media are contemplating the long term impact of the current Covid-19 pandemic.
 CNN reports that many city dwellers are rethinking where they want to live given how the pandemic has hit major metropolitan areas.
 This is likely very true in places like New York City or Chicago.
 The cost of living is very high and these areas have a lot of high-density housing creating a breeding ground for viral transmission.
 This particular report also mentions the narrative is very different in LA where “urban sprawl” of single-family homes has somewhat limited the rapid spread of the disease.
 It also mentions a movement to more “lifestyle rich” cities such as Nashville and Austin.